Common Spring Pest Problems In Denver, CO

 Western yellow jackets

-The Western yellow jacket, which accounts for over 90% of “bee stings” in Colorado, is a banded yellow and black or orange and black stinging insect that is quite aggressive when threatened.
+The Western yellow jacket, which accounts for over 90% of “bee stings” in Colorado, is a banded yellow and black or orange stinging insect that is quite aggressive when threatened.

 Each spring, these ground-nesting pests establish nests in abandoned rodent burrows, behind brickwork, and behind stone walls.
 They will also build nests under porches and steps and inside wall voids.